-You are not required to lodge a schedule if you have answered ves to this question.
+You are not required to lodge a schedule if you have answered yes to this question.

-20 EXEMPT CURRENT PENSION INCOME
+21 EXEMPT CURRENT PENSION INCOME

-If the fund has claimed an amount of exempt current pension income in respect of any pension not prescribed by the Income Tax Regulations 1936, has the trustee obtained the relevant actuary's certificate or certificates required by sections 273A, 273B or 283 of the ITAA 1936 as a condition of exemption?
+If the fund has claimed an amount of exempt current pension income in respect of any pension not prescribed by the Income Tax Regulations 1936, has the trustee obtained the relevant actuary's certificate or certificates required by sections 273A, 273B or 283 of ITAA 1936 as a condition of exemption?

-Print Y for yes or N for no in the box at item 20.
+Print Y for ves or N for no in the box at item 21.

-21 DEATH OR DISABILITY DEDUCTION
+22 DEATH OR DISABILITY DEDUCTION